ThePhD/ThePhD.github.io/_posts/2022-10-12-the-c-c++-api-landscape.markdown

 	UBool reset, UBool flush, UErrorCode *pErrorCode); // error code out-parameter
 ```

 Some things done really well are the `pErrorCode` value and the pointer-based source/limit arguments.
-The error code pointer means that a user cannot ever forget to pass in an error code object.
+The error code pointer means that an user cannot ever forget to pass in an error code object.
 And, what's more, is that if the value going into the function isn't set to the proper 0-value (`U_SUCCESS`), the function will return a "warning" error code that the value going in was an unexpected value.
 This forces you to initialize the error code with `UErrorCode error = U_SUCCESS;`, then pass it in properly to be changed to something.
 You can still ignore what it sets the value to and pretend nothing ever happened, but you have, at least, forced the user to reckon with its existence.
 If someone is a Space CadetⓇ like me and still forgets to check it, well.
 That is on them.

 Furthermore, the pointer arguments are also extraordinarily helpful.
 Taking a pointer-to-pointer of the first argument means that the algorithm can increment the pointer past what it has read, to successfully indicate how much data was read that produced an output.
 For example, UTF-8 may have anywhere from 1 to 4 code units of data (1 to 4 `unsigned char`s of data) in it.
 It is impossible to know how much data was read from a "successful" decoding operation, because it is a variable amount.
 Due to this, you cannot know how much was read/written without the function telling you, or you going backwards to re-do the work the function already did.